NiceHash: Millions of dollars may have been stolen in bitcoin hack

 Cryptocurrencies are virtual "coins" that are "mined" by computers using complex algorithms.
 Bitcoin is the most popular one.

-NiceHash allowed users to mine for other cryptocurrencies and paid them in bitcoin.
+NiceHash provides a platform for users to mine for other cryptocurrencies and get paid in bitcoin.
 That could involve significant sums: it paid out millions of dollars in bitcoin every week, according to its official Facebook page.

 The site said it was still working to figure out exactly how many bitcoins were taken.

-The digital currency's value has soared in recent weeks, crossing $14,000 for the first time on Thursday morning in Asia.
+The digital currency's value has soared in recent weeks, crossing $16,000 for the first time on Thursday.

 Related: Nobel winner says bitcoin 'ought to be outlawed'